 Dr Cristina Miguel

-Cristina holds a BA in Advertising and Public Relations by the University of the Basque Country (2002).
-After more than five years working in the Internet industry in Barcelona, she conducted a MS in Interactive Digital Communication at the University of Vic (2010).
+Cristina received her PhD in Media & Communications from the University of Leeds, UK.
+She also holds a masters in Interactive Digital Communication from the University of Vic, Spain, and an honours degree in Advertising and PR from the University of the Basque Country, Spain.
+Prior to joining academia, Cristina worked in the internet industry in different companies (Autoscout24, Idealista.com, and the online Yellow Pages).
+After more than five years working in the internet industry in Barcelona, she conducted a MSc in Interactive Digital Communication at the University of Vic (2010).
 In 2012 she moved to the UK to conduct her PhD in Communications at the University of Leeds.
 Her PhD focused on intimacy in the age of social media.
-In 2013 she started to work as a Part-Time Lecturer at Leeds Beckett University, where she is currently a Senior Lecturer.
-Dr Miguel became a Higher Education Academy Fellow in 2017.
+At the University of Leeds, she worked as teaching assistant (2012-2014).
+She also collaborated on a project exploring social media monitoring and the social media industries sponsored by HEIF V funding.

 - BA Digital Marketing (H6)